DCotterill/halixia-hugo/content/ma/tread-the-boards-380.md

 layout: static
 ---

-Learn more about taking part in amateur theatre
+Learn more about taking part in amateur theatre.

 Information and listings for amateur theatrical groups, schools, societies, choirs, troupes and clubs in your local area.